 You can create forms directly in the SharpSpring application, or you can map existing forms on your website.
 Once you have integrated your Gravity Form with SharpSpring, you may need to take additional steps if you have a checkbox group on your form.
 This article will detail what you need to adjust in your Gravity Form code to map checkbox data into SharpSpring.

 The following user roles can integrate Gravity Forms:

 Adjusting Gravity Form Code

 Additionally, some Gravity Forms have fields that are subfields of a main field.
 The most common example is a

-Note: In some places, you may see subfields listed within an underscore, for example 7_3 rather than 7.3.
-When adding the field to your PHP code, be sure to use a decimal point rather than an underscore, as it requires the decimal there to identify the field.
+In some places, you may see subfields listed within an underscore.
+For example, a subfield may be listed as 7_3, rather than 7.3.
+When adding the field to your .PHP code, be sure to use a decimal point rather than an underscore, as it requires the decimal there to identify the field.